arencrg/Vivixx-Term3-Week5/node_exercises/README.md

 # Quick JS examples on the Terminal

+1. dice.js
-1. dice.js --- a quick game where you can input how many dice throws and then the console will display what numbers show up
+  This is a quick game where you input how many dice throws the app will make and then the console will display what numbers we get from the dice throws

+2. name_generator.js
-2. name_generator.js --- an app that will run a random name generator on the console
+  This is an app that will run a random name generator on the console

 ### Usage